MicrosoftDocs/sql-docs/docs/t-sql/statements/execute-as-transact-sql.md

  Specifies the execution context to be impersonated is a login.
 The scope of impersonation is at the server level.

 > [!NOTE]
->  This option is not available in a contained database or in SQL Database.
+>  This option is not available in a contained database or SQL Database or SQL Data Warehouse.

  USER
  Specifies the context to be impersonated is a user in the current database.
 The scope of impersonation is restricted to the current database.
 A context switch to a database user does not inherit the server-level permissions of that user.